-My kids have always eaten hummus at preschool and daycare so when I make it at home, I try to make a version that’s similarly kid-friendly.
-This Hummus without Tahini is mild and super creamy,, and works well spread on bread or a wrap, or with dippers like crackers and veggies.
-You can omit the garlic if you think the flavor will be too strong for the kids too!
+My kids have always eaten hummus at preschool and daycare so when I make it at home, I try to make a version that’s similarly kid-friendly and mellow in flavor.
+This hummus recipe without Tahini is mild and super creamy, it works well spread on bread or a wrap, or pairs nicely with dippers like crackers and veggies.

 Ingredients in Hummus without Tahini

 To make this recipe you’ll need these basic ingredients:

 - Plain Greek yogurt (I prefer to use 2% or 4% fat yogurt since I think it tastes better)

 TIP: You can use canned chickpeas (which are also called garbanzo beans) or cook your own from dry beans.
 Both work!